Why are wolves important to the Pacific West?

 Were wolves reintroduced to the Pacific West?

-No. Wolves are returning naturally from dispersing populations in nearby states and provinces, like Idaho and British Columbia.
+No. Wolves returned naturally from dispersing populations in nearby states and provinces, like Idaho and British Columbia.
 The California Department of Fish and Wildlife, the Oregon Department of Fish and Wildlife, the Washington Department of Fish and Wildlife, and the U.S. Fish and Wildlife Service never reintroduced or transplanted wolves into the Pacific West.
-There are no plans to reintroduce or transplant wolves into the Pacific West.

 How did wolves re-populate the West?

 Between 1995-1996, the U.S Fish and Wildlife Service (USFWS) reintroduced 66 wolves from Canada into Wyoming and Idaho – 31 wolves into Yellowstone National Park and 35 into central Idaho.
 At that time, about 60 wolves were documented in the northwestern corner of Montana (see Map 1).
-Since then, wolf populations continue to recover throughout the Northern Rocky Mountains, where USFWS documented more than 287 wolf packs in 2011 (see Map 2 and Map 3).
-As these wolf populations continue to recover and expand into other areas, it is likely that the Pacific West will experience additional dispersing wolves in the near future.
+Since then, wolf populations continued to recover throughout the Northern Rocky Mountains, but have been heavily persecuted by hunting and trapping after losing Endangered Species Act protections.

 Why do wolves howl?